 In East Slavonic languages the Accusative Plural -y ultimately spread to the Nominative Plural across all Masculine nouns, thus aligning all three genders in sharing a Nominative-Accusative Plural syncretism, which, along with other cross-gender leveling of oblique Plural paradigms (such as Russian and Polish -am/-om, -ami, -ax), probably helped motivate the subsequent spread of the Genitive-Accusative Plural from Masculine to Feminine (as shown in example 16) and Neuter.
 The Dual is also the likely source (via the Dative-Locative Dual form in *dъvěma ‘2’ in Late Common Slavic) for the Bulgarian virile numerals mentioned above in 5.6.2.2.

-Czech is the only Slavonic language without a Genitive-Accusative Plural, and a confluence of factors may be at play here (Janda 1998: 438).
+Czech is the only West or East Slavonic language without a Genitive-Accusative Plural, and a confluence of factors may be at play here (Janda 1998: 438).
 Unlike other West and East Slavonic languages, Old Czech underwent a series of sound changes (called přehláska) that spurred proliferation rather than consolidation of nominal paradigms, thus maintaining and even increasing distinction across declension classes instead of levelling Plural inflections.
 Very early on, Old Czech replaced the Nominative-Accusative Dual ending -a for o-stems with the u-stem equivalent in -y, which was syncretic with the o-stem Accusative Plural in -y.
 Thus the Old Czech Accusative Dual of Masculine hard stem nouns did not differ from the Accusative Plural to begin with and therefore the Dual could not serve as a model for the Plural.
 The South Slavonic languages followed a different path.
 Despite the fact that original *i and *y merged in BCSM and Slovene, the distinction between Nominative and Accusative Plural was retained by spreading the soft stem ending -e in the Accusative Plural (Townsend and Janda 1996: 152).

 When the u-stem nouns were absorbed into the Masculine o-stem paradigm, they brought along surplus inflectional endings.
 Aside from the Nominative Singular, Accusative Singular, and Accusative Plural, where the two paradigms overlapped, all other u-stem endings were distinct from the corresponding o-stem endings.
 All Singular and Plural u-stem endings survive somewhere in the modern Slavonic languages, and several of these provide differential marking of referents high on the animacy hierarchy (Janda 1996b: Chapter 3).
 The u-stem paradigm is the source of virile Nominative Plural endings in original *-ove, yielding virile Polish -owie and Slovak -ovia, as well as animate Czech -ové.
 The u-stem Dative Singular in -ovi is associated with animate referents in both Czech and Slovak, where it has also spread to the Locative Singular, and that case also shows this ending in association with virile referents in Ukrainian.
 The Locative Singular in -u that is associated with virile referents in Belarusian likewise comes from the u-stem paradigm.